brunofacca/active-record-query-trace/README.md

 ActiveRecordQueryTrace.level = :app # default
 ```

-If you need more control you can provide a custom bactrace cleaner using the `:custom` level.
+If you need more control you can provide a custom backtrace cleaner using the `:custom` level.
 For example:

 ```ruby
 ActiveRecordQueryTrace.level = :custom